 - Medical transition

 And much more.
-If you have a question or issue you'd like to chat about with other young trans people, or you just want a chance to chill out and socialise in a safe and supportive environment, Tuesdays are for you!
+If you have a question or issue you'd like to chat about with other young trans people, or you just want a chance to chill out and socialise in a safe and supportive environment, our youth groups are for you!

 Examples of previous Saturday sessions: